m5c/AutomatedCatFeedingDevice/README.md

 # Automated Cat Feeding Device

-A Raspi project to ensure consistent dinner times for the cat when I am not home.
+A Raspi project to ensure consistent dinner times my cat.

 ![casing](figures/acfd-casing.jpg)

 ## About

-My cat wants food at specific hours.
-This repository is the blueprint for an automated cat feeding device.
-You fill it with food, set a timer and it keeps the food until the programmed time is up.
+This repository lists material, assembly instructions and software for the **A.C.F.D.
+MARK-I** (Automated Cat Feeding Device).
+The device is a one-shot feeder, that is to say it keeps a single portion of cat food under a plexiglas lid.
+The user sets a due time using 4 tactile buttons and a 4-Digit display.
+The lid opens when the programmed time is up.

 ## Hardware

-The Automated Cat Feeding Device (ACFD) consists of four hardware modules:
+The Automated Cat Feeding Device consists of four modules: (casing and glass not counted)

  * [Raspberry Pi Zero, without WiFi](https://www.buyapi.ca/product/raspberry-pi-zero-w/)
 ![zero](figures/pizero.svg)
+ > Note: Any raspberry with 20 GPIO pins and 5V output will serve for this purpose.
+Sadly this excludes the cheaper [Raspi Pico](https://www.pishop.ca/product/raspberry-pi-pico/).
  * [Time Display PCB](timer)
 ![timepcb](figures/7seg.svg)
    * 1x [12 Pin Common Cathode 7-Segment Display](https://www.amazon.ca/DOLITY-Segement-Displays-Common-Cathode/dp/B07GVKQWDX)